Thomas-EDET/BugBountyWeb3/Learn/Sign and broadcast tx manually.md

 ## Introduction

-Understanding how to **sign and broadcast transactions manually** is a fundamental skill in Web3 security and blockchain development.
-That's how you can create air gapped set up to avoid using ledger or other paid cold wallet.
+Understanding how to **sign and broadcast transactions manually** allows the creation of air-gapped setups, cold storage, or avoiding paid hardware wallets like ledger.

-### Goal
+## Goal

-The goal of this document is to demonstrate **how to sign a transaction and broadcast it manually** By the end, you'll understand:
+By the end of this guide, you’ll understand:

-1. How transactions are structured
+1. How Ethereum transactions are structured
-2. The signing process using private keys
+2. How to sign a transaction using private keys
-3. How to broadcast signed transactions to the network
+3. How to broadcast a signed transaction to the network

-#### Tools used
+## Tools Used

 - [SpotBlock Tools](https://spotblock.org/tools)
 - [SpotBlock Broadcast Sepolia Demo](https://spotblock.org/broadcast-sepolia)